 The academic calendar will be student-centered, equity-focused, and based on maximizing learning experiences.

 When possible, fall registration dates to begin no later than the first week of June for instructional faculty to be available and answer questions from students.

+When possible, spring registration dates will begin the first Monday of the month of May.

 When possible, the fall semester will begin the third week of August and when possible, align with Region 10 colleges.